top of page

 Why Belly Breathing Works

-Belly breathing speaks directly to your nervous system.
-When your belly rises as you breathe in and softens as you breathe out, your brain gets a clear message:“We’re safe.
-We can slow down now.”
+Belly breathing sends a calming message to your nervous system.
+When your belly rises as you breathe in and gently falls as you breathe out, it helps activate the parasympathetic nervous system—the part of the body responsible for rest, digestion, and recovery.

 A Simple Practice You Can Try Now